Philips Lifeline GoSafe 2 Review

 To order the device by phone, call 1-855-332-7799 (open 8 am to 10 pm EST).
 You can also get help with ordering or any other issue with the system by chatting with a live agent on Phillips’s official website.

-If you need to know, the headquarters of Philips Lifeline is in Framingham, MA, and their address is 111 Lawrence Street.
+If you need to know, the headquarters of Philips Lifeline is in Framingham, MA, and its address is 111 Lawrence Street.
 You can also simply order the system online, where you can browse and compare other solutions, choose how you wish to install it, add a lockbox, and take advantage of a promo code.

-When your device arrives, and you take it out of the box, all you need to do to set it up is press the help button and follow the voice-guided instructions.
+When your device arrives and you take it out of the box, all you need to do to set it up is press the help button and follow the voice-guided instructions.
 The voice will first direct you to charge your device, which took only a few minutes for the unit in our Philips GoSafe review because the battery was nearly full when it arrived.

 When it’s fully charged, the same voice will tell you to remove the device from the charger.
 You can then proceed to test the system by pressing the help button.
 When the agent picks up, tell them you’re performing a test.
 They’ll verify your information and tell you if there are any issues with the communication.